simboden/BVtkNodes/docs/BVTKNodes.rst

 ^^^^^^^^^^^^

 This node assigns color to mesh data.
-You will see the colors in Blender 3D Viewport when Shading mode is set to either **Material Preview** or **Rendered**.
+You will see the colors in Blender 3D Viewport when Shading Mode is set to either **Material Preview** or **Rendered**.

-- **Input** connector is connected to a VTK pipeline
+- **input** connector is connected to an input node.
-- **lookuptable** connector should be connected to a *Color Ramp* node, which specifies the colors for the value range.
+- **lookuptable** connector must be connected to a *Color Ramp* node, which specifies the colors for the value range.
-- **Generate scalar bar** will generate a color legend object to the Blender scene.
+- **Generate Scalar Bar** will generate a color legend object to the Blender scene.
 Warning: This feature is not working currently well.
   Alternative for this is to prepare a separate color legend image in an image manipulation program and composite that on top of the result images.
-- **color bar** selects the variable according to which coloring is carried out.
+- **Color By** is a text field which specifies the data array for which coloring is carried out.
+The first character determines the array type ("C" for cell/face values, or "P" for point values), and the characters starting from third position specify the array name.
+Second character is not used.
+For example, "P_pressure" specifies coloring by point data in "pressure" array.
+If preceding nodes are up-to-date, the dropdown menu on the right will provide a list for selection.
-- **Automatic range** will udate the value ranges automatically if enabled.
+- **Auto Range** will update the value range for the data array specified in *Color By* automatically during update, if enabled.
-- **min** and **max** specify the value range.
+- **min** and **max** specify the value range (if *Auto Range* is disabled).
-- **output** connector should be attached to a *VTK To Blender* node.
+- **output** connector should be attached to a *VTK To Blender Mesh* node.

 Multi Block Leaf
 ^^^^^^^^^^^^^^^^

 This node allows you to filter to a single data set, when the input is of type *vtkMultiBlockDataSet*.
-This is often required prior to processing of a specific array data when a VTK Reader provides multi block data.
+This is often required prior to processing of a specific array data when a VTK Reader provides multi block data. **Block Name** text field specifies the data set name.
+If preceding nodes are up-to-date, the dropdown menu on the right will provide a list for selection.

 Time Selector
 ^^^^^^^^^^^^^

-This node can be connected immediately after a VTK Reader node to control which time point of transient (time dependent) data is to be processed.
+This node can be connected immediately after a VTK reader node to control which time point of transient (time dependent) data is to be processed.

-Note: If `Use Scene Time` is set to true, time is directly controlled via the Blender Timeline Editor.
-If the frame in the Timeline is changed, the Time Step in the Time Selector node is automatically updated to correspond that frame number.
-This allows rendering of animations directly from Blender.
+- If **Use Scene Time** is enabled, time is directly controlled via the Blender Timeline Editor.
+If the frame in the Blender Timeline Editor is changed, then **Time Index** in the Time Selector node is automatically updated to correspond that frame number.

+- If **Use Scene Time** time is disabled, then it is possible to use `Global Time Keeper` node to animate the `Time Index` value (see below).

-Note 2: If the VTK Reader is not aware of time data, and if File Name of the Reader node contains integers at the end of the File Name, then the integer part of the File Name is updated to correspond to Timeline frame number.
-This allows animation of time series data for readers that are not aware of time (e.g. vtkPolyDataReader, which can read point and surface data from .vtk files).
+- If the VTK Reader is not aware of time data, and if File Name of the Reader node contains integers at the end of the File Name, then the integer part of the File Name is updated to correspond to Timeline frame number.
+This allows animation of time series data for readers that are not aware of time (e.g. `vtkPolyDataReader`, which can read point and surface data from .vtk files).

 Global Time Keeper
 ^^^^^^^^^^^^^^^^^^